Jesus Without Language

 The Body (1 Corinthians 12) | Story

-It’s easy to get lost in feeling you aren’t an important part of a congregation, that’s even more true for Kids who often don’t have a lot of hands on skills they can offer.
-Paul’s passage on the body of believers is a great way of reminding everyone that not all jobs are glamorous and that each part, weather it’s a leading or supporting or a needing support role is an important part.
+It’s easy to get lost in feeling you aren’t an important part of a congregation, that’s even more true for kids who often don’t have numerous hands-on skills they can offer.
+Paul’s passage on the body of believers is a great way of reminding everyone that not all jobs are glamorous and that each part, whether it’s a leading or supporting or a needing support role, is an essential part.

 Paul stared at the passage of writing.
 The letter to the Corinthians was getting long, but it was all important stuff they needed to hear.
 He had just finished the bit about how God gives us different gifts, and now he had to find a way of explaining how those gifts worked together.